 Due to the straps and sliding carriage, each exercise is repeatedly performed at a full range of motion, which helps increase flexibility significantly.
 This is something you might not be able to do on your own, which is why a reformer works so effectively.

 Reaching Your Ideal Weight

 Physical activity is a key component of weight management.
 The more movement you do, the more calories you burn.
-As strict dieting is not recommended shortly after giving birth, a consistent reformer Pilates training will help you in your journey towards your ideal weight.
+As strict dieting is not recommended shortly after giving birth, consistent reformer Pilates training will help you in your journey towards your ideal weight.